IOsonata/IOsonata/README.md

 [BSEC](https://www.bosch-sensortec.com/bst/products/all_products/bsec) : Bosch Sensortec Environmental Cluster (BSEC) Software for #BME680 environmental sensor.
 BSEC is needed for calculating Air Quality Index.
 Go to https://www.bosch-sensortec.com/bst/products/all_products/bsec at the end of the page.
 Select checkbox to accept license terms to download.
 Unzip the the downloaded file.
 Rename the extracted folder BSEC and copy the whole folder to external as indicated in the folder tree bellow.

+[LWIP](https://savannah.nongnu.org/projects/lwip/) : A Lightweight TCP/IP stack.
+This library is require for IoT network connectivity over Ethernet, Wifi, LTE, ...
+Download it via this link https://download.savannah.nongnu.org/releases/lwip/.
+Rename the extracted folder as lwip and copy it to external.

 ---

 <p align="center">